-- 55 My First Doctor's Visit

-- 57 Treatment and Follow-Up Care
+- 58 My First Doctor's Visit - 60 Treatment and Follow-Up Care

-- 61 My List of Treatments

-Drugs may have been approved since this book was printed.
+New treatments may have been approved since this book was printed.
 Check www.LLS.org/DrugUpdates or call (800) 955-4572.

 This publication is designed to provide accurate and authoritative information about the subject matter covered.
 It is distributed as a public service by The Leukemia & Lymphoma Society (LLS), with the understanding that LLS is not engaged in rendering medical or other professional services.
+LLS carefully reviews content for accuracy and confirms that all diagnostic and therapeutic options are presented in a fair and balanced manner without particular bias to any one option.